iPlantCollaborativeOpenSource/Advanced_iPlant/02-ho-setup.rst

 **Query the iPlant Agave metadata service**

-In the Agave CLI window, enter the following command, **substituting IPLANT_USERNAME with your own iPlant username**.
+In the **agave-cli** window, enter the following command, **substituting IPLANT_USERNAME with your own iPlant username**.
 Pay careful attention to the use of single and double quotes!

 ``metadata-list -v -Q '{"name":"iplant-aws.dib-train-0923.IPLANT_USERNAME"}'``